Tuomas Rannankari

-Tuomas Rannankari (born 21 May 1991) is a Finnish professional footballer who most recently played Veikkausliiga club Ilves.
+Tuomas Rannankari (born 21 May 1991) is a Finnish former professional footballer who last played for Veikkausliiga club Ilves.

 Club career

 Rannankari came through the youth system at KuPS.
 He made his first team debut in the 2009 season, during which he played 13 league games.
 He also played six games and scored his first goal in the Finnish League Cup in the same season.

 On 22 June 2009, he was signed by FC Twente along with KuPS teammate Petteri Pennanen.
 A three-year contract was agreed.
 For the 2010–11 season, he was given squad number 42 but did not feature in any first team games.

 In December 2011, he went on trial with Greenock Morton.